CmdrNorthpaw/Patch-Notes/Sims-4/February 4th, 2020 Patch Notes.md

 Published by Jane Lle Publishing (ASCAP), Tang Nivri Publishing administered by BMG Monarch(ASCAP) and Ink Is An Instrument (ASCAP)

 Recording courtesy of Atlantic Recording Corp. /Bad Boy Records by arrangement with Warner Music Group Video Game Music Licensing

+**FIXES AND UPDATES:**

+**The Sims 4:**

+  * We fixed some crashes occurring in Build Mode that were afflicting some of our players.

+**Island Living:**

+  *  Fixed an issue in which Simoleons were not being granted after selling Research Data.
+  *  Sims with Child of the Island Trait can now Summon Island Elements, Ask for Judgement, and receive Judgement properly.
+    *I mean, maybe it was a good thing that you were not being judged, but hey, you do you.

+Thank you Simmers,
+-The Sims 4 Team